Shimla: Early British settlements in Simla

 In a diary entry dated 30 August 1817, the Gerard brothers, who surveyed the area, describe Shimla as "a middling-sized village where a fakir is situated to give water to the travellers".
 In 1819, Lieutenant Ross, the Assistant Political Agent in the Hill States, set up a wood cottage in Shimla.
 Three years later, his successor and the Scottish civil servant Charles Pratt Kennedy built the first pucca house in the area named Kennedy Cottage in 1822, near Annadale, what is now the home for CPWD office.
 The accounts of the Britain-like climate started attracting several British officers to the area during the hot Indian summers.
 By 1826, some officers had started spending their entire vacation in Shimla.
 In 1827, William Amherst, the Governor-General of Bengal, visited Shimla and stayed in the Kennedy House.
 A year later, Stapleton Cotton, the Commander-in-Chief of the British forces in India, stayed at the same residence.
 During his stay, a 3 mi road and a bridge were constructed near Jakhoo.
 In 1830, the British acquired the surrounding land from the chiefs of Keonthal and Patiala in exchange for the Rawin pargana and a portion of the Bharauli pargana.
 The settlement grew rapidly after this, from 30 houses in 1830 to 1,141 houses in 1881.

-In 1832, Shimla saw its first political meeting between the Governor-General Lord William Bentinck and the emissaries of Maharaja Ranjit Singh.
-In a letter to Colonel Churchill, he wrote:

-Shimla is only four days march from Loodianah (Ludhiana), is easy to access, and proves a very agreeable refuge from the burning plains of Hindoostaun (Hindustan).